GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/ideas.md

 # Distraction Free Commuting Productivity/Entertainment
 Create an application to make my hour long commute more productive or fun.
 The application should be designed for someone driving a car so it must be entirely audio based and be designed to limit distractions while still giving the driver something entertaining/useful to do.

-# Natural Language Processing Chatbot
-Build an advanced chatbot using natural language processing algorithms.
-The algorithm should understand and respond to user queries accurately.
-Implement the chatbot in a messaging application, considering user interface design and integration with backend services.

 # Healthcare Data Analytics Platform
 Develop an algorithm for analyzing medical data to predict disease outcomes or suggest personalized treatments.
 Implement a web-based application that securely processes and visualizes patient data, taking into consideration data privacy and security measures.